clp-research/slurk/docs/slurk_bots.rst

             :param token: A uuid; a string following the same pattern as `0c45b30f-d049-43d1-b80d-e3c3a3ca22a0`
             :type token: str
-            :param user: ID of a `User` object that was created with the token.
+            :param user: id of a `User` object that was created with the token.
             :type user: int
             :param host: Full URL including protocol and hostname.